3 Days in Berlin

 Auf Wiedersehen

-Reviewing our stay in Berlin we both agree it was a more than worthwhile stop.
-It was interesting to visit a city so noticeably marked by a wall dividing it into East and West for almost thirty years.
-A wall Berliners were ashamed of.
+After reviewing our stay in Berlin, we both agree that it was more than worthwhile.
+It was interesting to visit a city so noticeably marked by a wall dividing it into East and West for almost thirty years—a wall Berliners were ashamed of.

 A reunified Germany has changed the city into a modern metropolis.
 Construction and renovations are underway everywhere.
 This city has moved on, yet signals - we must never forget.